watsoninfosec/ELK-SIEM/Deployment-Guide/Security-Module/Security-Module.md

 sudo nano /etc/kibana/kibana.yml
 ~~~

-Now uncomment (#) hash signs and edit the values below to match your values you created.
+Now uncomment (#) hash signs and edit the values below to match.

 - Change the values to match the location path of the certs you created: